jboss-developer/jboss-eap-quickstarts/managed-executor-service/README.md

 Run tests from JBDS
 -----------------------

-To be able to run the tests from JBDS, first set the active Maven profile in project properties to be either 'rest-client'.
+To run the tests in JBoss Developer Studio, first set the active Maven profile in the project properties to `rest-test`.

 To run the tests, right click on the project or individual classes and select Run As --> JUnit Test in the context menu.